 Film & TV

-A natural musical storyteller with “a knack for overturning musical conventions” (The New York Times), GRAMMY Award-nominee David T. Little (DTL) is a composer known for stage, concert, and screen works permeated with eclectic influences and the power of the unexpected.
+A natural musical storyteller with “a knack for overturning musical conventions” (The New York Times), two-time GRAMMY Award-nominee David T. Little (DTL) is a composer and producer known for stage, concert, and screen works permeated with eclectic influences and the power of the unexpected.
 Little readily probes the deep corners of psychology, invoking the disturbing, mythical, bewitching, surreal, and comedic as pathways to explore the human condition.
-Though best known for his opera, theater, and orchestral works, Little first came to composition through film music, and cinematic thinking permeates his work.

 Little has been commissioned by the world’s most prestigious institutions and performers, including Carnegie Hall, the Metropolitan Opera/Lincoln Center Theater new works program, Kronos Quartet, the Kennedy Center, Baltimore Symphony Orchestra, and the London Sinfonietta.
 His music has been presented by the the LA Philharmonic, LA Opera, Houston Grand Opera, Opera Philadelphia, Opéra de Montréal, and Chicago Symphony Orchestra.
 Through all this, he has pursued a deep passion for film and storytelling: an urge to harness the power of human emotions and psychology through music, and make an audience feel something profound.